About

 About the Trees

-The trees will be in 5-gallon containers and approximately 3 to 10 feet tall, although Pawpaw will be at smaller at 18”-36.”
+Below are the tree species that will be given away during this year’s Annual Tree Giveaway.
+The trees will be in 5-gallon containers and approximately 3 to 10 feet tall.
 All species are native to Maryland, acclimated to our climate and provide food and shelter for wildlife.
 Please utilize the information below to pick a tree best suited to the conditions of your yard.

 Black Gum (Nyssa sylvatica)– grows to a height of 30-75′ with a width of 20-50′.
 Lesser known but lovely, prefers partial shade to full sun and can tolerate dry, moist, or seasonally wet soils.
 Has a greenish flower in the spring, with a black fleshy fruit and stunning red fall foliage.
 The Black gum is a versatile species with high wildlife value.